shashwatidc/shashwatidc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate in the <a href='#'>Resasco Catalysis Lab</a> at The University of Texas at Austin.
+subtitle: PhD Candidate in the <a href='https://www.resascolab.com/'>Resasco Catalysis Lab</a> at The University of Texas at Austin.

 profile:
   align: right